MilkTool/clay/README.md

 This is a work-in-progress branch.
 Documentation may be out of date, and source code compatibility may break at any time.
-The latest release branch is 'v0.1'; for normal use you will want to switch to that branch:
+The latest release branch is 'v0.1'; for normal use, you will want to switch to that branch:

 ```bash
 git checkout v0.1